actions-marketplace-validations/lsynopsys_synopsys-action/README.md

 - **bridge_download_version** - Provide bridge version.
 If provided, the specified version of Synopsys Bridge will be downloaded and configured.

-- **include_diagnostics** - If provided, diagnostics files will be zipped and downloadable.
-[Note - Diagnostics Artifacts are enabled by default if there is any failure and Diagnostics Artifacts are retained for 90 days by default]
+- **INCLUDE_DIAGNOSTICS** - If provided, diagnostics files will be zipped and downloadable.
+[Note - Diagnostics Artifacts are enabled by when this variable has passed, retained for 90 days by default if retention-days is not passed and INCLUDE_DIAGNOSTICS should be defined under "env" section.]

 [Note - If **bridge_download_version** or **bridge_download_url** is not provided, Synopsys Action will download and configure the latest version of Bridge]